Course selection: Which AP classes should i take based on my major?

-Major #1: for Computer Science & Engineering
+Major #1: Computer Science & Engineering

 Pro-Tip: If you’re applying for Engineering, it’s wisest to take Physics in or by 11th grade if possible.

-The reason for this recommendation is because Physics is a key discipline in Engineering.
+Physics is a key discipline in Engineering.
 It is one of the best AP classes to take junior year.
 It is important to indicate to admissions readers that you have the interest and the aptitude to do well here.

 Major #2: Biology & Chemistry